Nikon D300S vs D5300

 It is notable that the D5300 offers wifi support, which can be a very convenient means to transfer image data to an off-camera location.
 In contrast, the D300S does not provide wifi capability.

 Studio photographers will appreciate that the Nikon D300S (unlike the D5300) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

-Both the D300S and the D5300 have been discontinued, but can regularly be found used on eBay.
+Both the D300S and the D5300 have been discontinued, but can regularly be found used on ebay.
 The D300S was replaced by the Nikon D500, while the D5300 was followed by the Nikon D5500.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Nikon website.
+Further information on the features and operation of the D300S and D5300 can be found, respectively, in the Nikon D300S Manual (free pdf) or the online Nikon D5300 Manual.

 So what conclusions can be drawn?
 Is the Nikon D300S better than the Nikon D5300 or vice versa?
 A synthesis of the relative strong points of each of the models is listed below.